justinoverton/plottoriffic/README.md

 ## 1928 and Civil Rights Discrepancies

-Plotto was written in 1928 decades before the civil rights area in the US.
+Plotto was written in 1928 decades before the civil rights era in the US.
 Therefore the generated plots may seem to favor males and have some references to race.

 ### Protagonist Gender